nhsconnect/ITK3-FHIR-eDischarge/pages/overview/overview_release_notes.md

 - MedicationDispense Profile Identifier.system and Identifier.value cardinality changed from 0..1 to 1..1. to align with MVP document
 - CareConnect-ITK-AllergyIntolerance-1 added optional SNOMED CT Description Id extension to AllergyIntolerance.code element not used by ToC but added to future proof ITK Profiles
 - CareConnect-ITK-AllergyIntolerance-1 Profile AllergyIntolerance.assertedDate element cardinality changed from 0..1 to 1..1. to align with MVP document and CareConnect base Profile

-**Care Connect Profiles Changes that Impact ToC**
-- CareConnnect Profiles are now the latest "Active" versions minor version is increased +1 these are minor changes with very little impact on Toc known impact is listed in this change history

 **CareConnect Value Set Changes that Impact ToC**
 - CareConnect-ListCode-1 value set display value="Allergies and adverse reaction" should be display value="Allergies and adverse reactions".